clelandlab/quick/docs/Tutorials/experiment.md

 This is a tutorial of `quick.experiment`.
 For detailed parameters information, see API References.

-> Note in the front: `quick.experiment` use a variable dictionary to specify useful parameters for readout/qubit.
+`quick.experiment` use a variable dictionary to specify useful parameters for readout/qubit.
+The list of variables and there default values is [here](../API References/experiment/#var).
 For customization, see the last section of this document.

 ## Wiring and Pulse